chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 3D Mixer with Pitched-Blade Turbine Impeller Using Composite Sharp-Immersed Boundary
 =====================================================================================

-The mixing of stirred-tanks is a common chemical engineering problem that can be tackled through immersed boundary simulation.
+The mixing of stirred tanks is a common chemical engineering problem that can be tackled through immersed boundary simulation.
 This example, a variation of :doc:`../../incompressible-flow/3d-nitsche-mixer-with-pbt-impeller/nitsche-mixer-with-pbt-impeller`, illustrates how the transient flow in a stirred-tank can be simulated by Lethe using the Sharp-Immersed Boundary formulation with a composite shape.

 ----------------------------------